ifBars/ScheduleLua-Docs/docs/guide/reporting-issues.md

 Before submitting a new issue, please:

-1. **Check the known issues**: Review the [known_issues.md](https://github.com/ifBars/ScheduleLua/blob/main/known_issues.md) file to see if your problem is already documented
+1. **Check the known issues**: Review the [Known Issues](https://github.com/ScheduleLua/ScheduleLua-Framework/issues) to see if your problem is already documented
 2. **Search existing issues**: Check if someone has already reported the same problem
 3. **Update to the latest version**: Ensure you're using the most recent version of ScheduleLua
 4. **Try simple troubleshooting**: Disable other mods, restart the game, or try a clean install